 When Evidence Based Practice Goes Wrong

-Alternative Medicine and Holistic Health, Evidence Based Practice and Research Psychology, History of Psychotherapy
+Alternative Medicine and Holistic Health, Evidence Based Practice and Research Psychology, Evidence Based Practice in Therapy, Executive and Physician Burnout, History of Psychotherapy

-Balancing Evidence and Experience: Lessons from the STAR*D Scandal The Tightrope of Objective and Subjective in Psychotherapy For decades, psychotherapy has walked a tightrope between the worlds of scientific research and clinical practice.
+Balancing Evidence and Experience: Lessons from the STAR*D Scandal and the Future of Psychotherapy For decades, **psychotherapy** has walked a tightrope between the worlds of **scientific research** and **clinical practice**.
 On one side, a growing emphasis on evidence-based models promises therapeutic approaches grounded in objective data.
 On the other, skilled clinicians rely on hard-earned wisdom, theoretical savvy, and a nuanced reading of each client's unique needs.
-Binding these worlds...
+Binding these worlds together, we...

 Healing the Modern Soul Part 3